-In this blog I compare options for real-time analytics on DynamoDB - Athena, Spark and Elastic - in terms of ease of setup, maintenance, query capability, latency.
+In this blog I compare options for real-time analytics on DynamoDB - Elasticsearch, Athena, and Spark - in terms of ease of setup, maintenance, query capability, latency.
 There is limited support for SQL analytics with some of these options.
 I also evaluate which use cases each of them are best suited for.

 DynamoDB has been one of the most popular NoSQL databases in the cloud since its introduction in 2012.
 It is central to many modern applications in ad tech, gaming, IoT, and financial services.
 As opposed to a traditional RDBMS like PostgreSQL, DynamoDB scales horizontally, obviating the need for careful capacity planning, resharding, and database maintenance.
 While NoSQL databases like DynamoDB generally have excellent scaling characteristics, they support only a limited set of operations that are focused on online transaction processing.
 This makes it difficult to develop analytics directly on them.